multiduplikator/mikrotik_EAP/README.md

 - Setup wireless AP
 - Setup wireless client

 We assume RouterOS is on 10.0.0.1 and APs are managed via CAPsMAN.
+And you are somewhat familiar with Mikrotik stuff.

 ### Enable CRL